Robyn Rodriguez

 Robyn Magalit Rodriguez is a Filipina American professor, author, and activist.
-She is currently a professor and chair of the Department of Asian American Studies at the University of California, Davis.
+She is currently the chair of the Department of Asian American Studies at the University of California, Davis.
 In 2018, Rodriguez founded the Bulosan Center for Filipino Studies; which is noted to be the first Filipino Studies center in the United States.
-She is a former associate professor at Rutgers.
+She is a former associate professor at Rutgers University.

 Biography

 Rodriguez received her BA at the University of California, Santa Barbara in 1996, and her MA (1999) and PhD (2005) from the University of California, Berkeley all in sociology.
 Before coming to UC Davis in 2010, she was a visiting lecturer at Ateneo de Manila University, visiting professor at University of Kassel, and associate professor at Rutgers University from 2005-2010.

 Rodriguez has been an ongoing proponent of implementing Ethnic studies as a California high school requirement.
 In response to recent criticisms of the proposed curriculum being non-representative of all groups, Rodriguez responded stating, "Ethnic studies as a name is kind of a misnomer.
 What we’re really contending with is race, the various kinds of inequality and exploitation for non-white people of color."